10 things to consider for your CMS intranet

 Getting users onboarded, trained and using a new application can be one of the greatest challenges for any IT project.
 For an intranet in particular, where user-generated content and engagement is one of the biggest objectives, it is a fundamental requirement.

-Ensuring users can ‘pick up and run’ with your new intranet CMS should be ranking top of the list of requirements.
+Ensuring users can ‘pick up and run’ with your new CMS employee intranet should be ranking top of the list of requirements.
 An intuitive, easy-to-use interface that utilizes functionality staff recognize from their personal app use – such as @mentioning, #tagging, liking, commenting, sharing, drag-and-drop – significantly improves adoption rate.

 An intranet CMS that anyone can use shifts the long-term burden and responsibility from IT.